jeremenichelli/personal-site/posts/2021-04-02-dark-mode-local-storage.md

 In your configuration, set `ghostMode` to `false` while working on this.

+## About system color scheme

+Something I didn't mention in this piece is the `prefers-color-scheme` option.

+Instead of a custom toggle, you can consume whatever preference the user has set on their device, [I wrote an article about how to do that](/2019/05/a-css-variables-implementation-of-dark-mode/) you can go and check it out.

+The reasons I didn't cover this here are:

+- If you went with that approach _only_, then your site is already _reactive_ to those setting changes.
+- Even when `prefers-color-scheme` is in <a href="//caniuse.com/prefers-color-scheme" rel="noopener noreferrer" target="_blank">a decent compatibility situation</a> in modern browsers, they depend on the device the user is in to have a color scheme setting, which is not always the case.
+- The dark mode toggles I am talking about usually don't have this option, even if they do have a **three states toggle** and you repeat the user flow form above and choose the system option, the other previously opened tabs won't react to this configuration change.
+- As a user, I don't change constantly the color scheme setting in my device depending on the site or time of the day.
+I am always on dark or light scheme and switch the specific site settings depending on the conditions I am in at the moment.

 ## Wrap up

 Shout out to <a href="//twitter.com/jaffathecake" rel="noopener noreferrer" target="_blank">Jake Archibald</a> who started a research on web storage usage, which I participated in.
 Reading his <a href="//docs.google.com/document/d/1cCTBZR6nWsVC2TlQ8PBse7eBb4ro0rtPJxX0zCou1lw/" rel="noopener noreferrer" target="_blank">findings</a> led me to check all this.

 Do you want to see a working solution to this?
 Go to <a href="//jeremenichelli-mode-but-right.glitch.me" rel="noopener noreferrer" target="_blank">this link</a> and check both the code from this article and a preview.

+### Updates

+**03 APR 2021** &mdash; After some people mentioned in social media the ommission to `prefers-color-scheme` approach, I added a note about it.